ludakr1ss/DAT234G29/README.md

 ### Mandatory assignment 1

-The file pingiprange.sh is the script for mandatory assignment 1!
+The file ipv4.sh is the script for mandatory assignment 1!

 ### Mandatory assignment 2
 #### 1)
-File: CaesarCipher.ps1
+File: NyCaesar.ps1

 How to use Caesar Cipher: